Financial module for planning application RailApp adds important piece of the puzzle

 Contractors and other professionals often need a bit more time and explanation to get going, Perdon and Brusse noticed.
 “But they, too, can save many hours per week or perhaps even cut back on their accounting costs”, Perdon explains.

-While convenient, the availability of new financial module has not translated to an immediate uptick in the number of active RailApp users.
+While convenient, the availability of the new financial module has not translated to an immediate uptick in the number of active RailApp users.
 “That’s not how our sector works”, Perdon says.
 “Not every client has the same urge to digitalise certain processes.
 This takes time.
 Our more recent clients, however, did see the financial module as a distinct benefit.
 In short, it will likely facilitate the same level of strong continued growth we’ve seen over the past years.”

 Certainty in a tight labour market